utexas-SDS-357/sds357-project-sp26-hyperparameter-tuners-1/README.md

 - Encodes categorical variables (race, sex) into numeric format
 - Geocodes Nashville housing addresses via the OpenStreetMap Nominatim API (see ⚠️ below)
 - Constructs the wealth index as the median sale price within a 1-mile radius of each traffic stop
-- Merges the wealth index into the policing dataset and outputs `df_main_clean.csv`
+- Merges the wealth index into the policing dataset and outputs `main_df_final.csv.zip`

 > ⚠️ **Geocoding note:** Converting ~24,000 addresses takes significant time due to Nominatim API rate limits.
 The output `df_housing_clean.csv` is already included in the repo — you can skip this step entirely.